Two Pubs in Hebden Bridge

 2nd May 2025

 The local CAMRA branch has awarded it numerous pub of the year awards.
-Recently, the branch gave it it’s cider pub of the year award.
+Recently, it gave it it’s cider pub of the year award.
 You can enjoy your drink in the bar or one of the adjacent rooms.
 If the weather is nice you can sit in the garden, but be warned it’s two, maybe three, flights of stairs above the bar!
 Hebden Bridge is very hilly.
 I had two pints of bitter, both around 4%, costing £3.80 and £4.20.
 Excellent value.

 First Published: 2nd May 2025